top of page

 My work is abstract with subtle imagery of the environment, nature vs. the manmade.

 My titles have transformed through time.
 They did come from digital file names when I photographed my work.
 I liked the way these file names conceptually related to vision and were also abstract.
 Recently I have found the need to give them more specific titles in addition to give a further entrance into my work.
 I have also used a few tiltles translated into Hawaiian.
+Most recently I have chosen to keep the titles more abstract so the viewer can decide what they see themselves.

 I have also been inspired by the recent exhibition Animals in Japanese Art at the Honolulu Museum.
 I like the way animals are depicted as metaphors for human behavior and relationships with the environment.